 Once the girls move out and establish a home of their own, their ornaments will go with them.
 Each year they have such fun unwrapping them, and remembering why they received that specific one before hanging it on the tree.

-Callie, who plays drums in band and jazz band at school, and is really excelling in it received a drum set ornament.
+Callie, who plays drums in band and jazz band at school, and was excelling in it received a drum set ornament.

 Bryanna, who adopted her very own dog, Hammie from Collie Rescue of Greater IL, received a dog ornament that looks a lot like him.
 I was astonished to find such a likeness.

-MacKenna, who discovered the Titanic this year, and was fascinated in watching clips of it on Youtube, received a ship that looks surprisingly like the Titanic.
+MacKenna, who discovered the Titanic that year, and was fascinated in watching clips of it on Youtube, received a ship that looks surprisingly like the Titanic.
 What a find that was.

-I must say God definitely had his hands in this year’s pick because they were quite the find.
+I must say God definitely had his hands in that year’s pick because they were quite the find.